visitor19/visitor19.github.io/_posts/2018-10-31-JavaExceptions.md

 The integer r has been set initially to 7.
 In the examples below we can see when the value of r prints as 7 it means that the code in the try-catch did not execute and that r is still at it's initial value.

-##Input:
+#### Example: Divide by zero error with no handled exception.

-Example: Divide by zero error with no handled exception.
+Input:
 ```java
 public class exampleException{
   public static void main(String[] args){